10 Natural (and Effective) Ways to De-Bloat Almost Instantly

 "A happy gut is a happy life," Samit says.
 "The bacteria in your gut can affect your metabolism."
 Along with taking a daily probiotic, she recommends adding in foods that naturally contain probiotics like sauerkraut, kimchi, or bone broth.
 She suggests eating sauerkraut by the spoonful if belly bloat is an issue for you.
 (Another side effect of taking probiotics?
 Glowing skin.)

 "Not only are fermented foods living, super bioavailable, and diverse strains of probiotics—they are also an incredible way to preserve vegetables and be able to consume them year-round," explains Sullivan.
 "Fermentation allows us to preserve foods safely and effectively, oftentimes making those foods exponentially more nutritious than in their freshest state!
 You can add sauerkraut or kimchi to a meal to easily add a lot more vegetables and a wide variety of nutrients.
 The relationship between your brain and your gut is very real and the naturally occurring probiotics in fermented foods are an easy way to add probiotics to your diet without expensive supplementation."

-"Overdoing the fiber when you're not used to it can make you really bloated," Abby Langer, RD, told Self.
-So while fiber intake is important for healthy digestion, changing your diet from zero to 100 where fiber is concerned can cause bloating instead of helping to relieve it.
-"Aiming for between 20 and 25 grams of fiber per day," Langer says, as well as drinking a lot of water, is your best bet.
+"Overdoing the fibre when you're not used to it can make you really bloated," Abby Langer, RD, told Self.
+So while fibre intake is important for healthy digestion, changing your diet from zero to 100 where fibre is concerned can cause bloating instead of helping to relieve it.
+"Aiming for between 20 and 25 grams of fibre per day," Langer says, as well as drinking a lot of water, is your best bet.